It's a New Day in Public Health.

-A Local Infant Mortality Committee of the Healthy Start Coalition provides an analysis of the basic statistical and epidemiological aspects of fetal and infant mortality, and then selects objectives, plans, and manages the review process.
+A Local Fetal and Infant Mortality Committee reviews cases of death and provides an analysis of the basic statistical and epidemiological aspects of fetal and infant mortality, and then selects objectives, plans, and manages the review process.

 The review process includes the technical tasks of record audits and parental interviews, presentation to and analysis by an expert review panel who make specific recommendations to the local community for action.
 Interviews are conducted not only to obtain information, but also to ensure that families are receiving appropriate support and follow-up.

 The Expert Review Panel (often called the Community Case Review Team) reviews and analyzes the findings of the interviews and record abstractions.
 The panel usually includes a district and local health officer, obstetrician, pediatrician, social worker, nurse-midwife, a hospital and community nurse, coroner or medical examiner, interviewer, abstractor, community outreach worker, mental health counselor, and others important to the individual reviews.

 A Community Review Panel (often called the Community Action Group) of local experts, representatives of the local Department of Health, hospital, medical society and other health professional groups, community leaders, school, civic and business leaders, and consumers implement the recommendations of the Community Case Review Team.

 Connect with DOH